 This handbook has been prepared primarily to assist students and student organizations in achieving their individual and organizational goals.
 Secondly, the information in the handbook is designed to enable students to positively meet their responsibilities as contributing members of the Lebanon Valley College community.
 The policies and procedures concerned with student life are generally a result of the input and contributions of students, faculty, and staff.
-Basic to the formulation of these policies and procedures is the belief that each member of the Lebanon Valley College community has a primary responsibility for the governance of his/her own affairs, and that those affairs must be managed in such a way as to safeguard and respect the rights of other community members.
+Basic to the formulation of these policies and procedures is the belief that each member of the Lebanon Valley College community has a primary responsibility for the governance of their own affairs, and that those affairs must be managed in such a way as to safeguard and respect the rights of other community members.
 Coupled with the responsibility for the choices and decisions one makes is the expectation of accountability for the actions that result from the decisions made.

-Student conduct that violates Lebanon Valley College’s regulations or community standards may result in the filing of judicial/student conduct charges with the vice president of student affairs and dean of students and/or his/her designee.
+Student conduct that violates Lebanon Valley College’s regulations or community standards may result in the filing of judicial/student conduct charges with the vice president of student affairs and dean of students and/or their designee.
 The expectation of appropriate student conduct also applies to students in their roles as employees of the College.
 Students engaging in unethical, inappropriate, or illegal behaviors or actions in violation of established work standards set for the area or department in which they are employed may have their employment terminated and/or be referred to the College judicial/student conduct process.

-At the philosophical core of the College’s judicial/student conduct process is a strong commitment to the student’s development and understanding of the importance of assuming personal responsibility and accountability for his/her actions as a member of a community of learners.
+At the philosophical core of the College’s judicial/student conduct process is a strong commitment to the student’s development and understanding of the importance of assuming personal responsibility and accountability for their actions as a member of a community of learners.
 Further, the judicial/student conduct process is predicated on the assumption that discipline is a part of the educational process and that, where appropriate, the sanctions imposed should be educational and instructive and not punitive in nature or intent.
 The process is designed to hold students accountable for their decisions and actions, to establish procedural rights for the respondent, and to protect the rights of individuals in the community.

 Finally, the College believes the process serves to promote positive development of the individual and group integrity while upholding the rules and regulations of the College.

-The College reserves the right to make changes in the rules and regulations, as it deems advisable.
+LVC reserves the right to make changes in the rules and regulations, as it deems advisable.